 recommended and approved by supervisor;

-- Participate in at least one HCC student event per semester as scheduled and approved by
+- Participate in at least one HCC student event per semester as scheduled and

 Participate in HCC graduation as required by Student Services leadership team.